Travel Policy Related to COVID-19

 BMC strongly recommends that you avoid unnecessary travel as COVID-19 transmission remains a credible concern.
 The following guidelines will apply whether or not a formal notice has been sent by the hospital.

-Local travel for business purposes within Massachusetts and surrounding states without quarantine requirements may be permitted, so long as social distancing and other policies in effect at that time are followed.
+Local travel for business purposes within Massachusetts and surrounding states without quarantine requirements may be permitted, so long as social distancing and other policies in effect at that time are followed; this requires advanced approval by your department VP or Chair.

-- If you decide to travel out-of-state in capacity, you must notify your manager of your specific travel plans.
+- If you decide to travel in any capacity, you must notify your manager of your specific travel plans.

-- If you travel outside of Massachusetts and do not meet either of the following two conditions, you must be tested in accordance with BMC’s COVID-19 Employee Heath Response.
-The two conditions are:
+- If you travel outside of the lower-risk states as defined on the Massachusetts state COVID-19 website, and do not meet either of the following two conditions, you must be tested in accordance with BMC’s COVID-19 Employee Heath Response.
+The two conditions are

 - You have had COVID-19 in the last 90 days (from day of symptom onset or day of first positive test if asymptomatic).

-- You have received either two doses of the Moderna or Pfizer COVID-19 vaccines or a single dose of the Janssen COVID-19 vaccine at least 14 days PRIOR to travel.
+- You have received either two doses of the Moderna or Pfizer COVID-19 vaccines or a single dose of the Janssen COVID-19 vaccine at least 14 days PRIOR.

 - Testing under BMC’s COVID-19 Employee Health Concern Response is summarized as follows: